 If you cannot attend your given appointment please call 01273 307555 to cancel or reschedule.
 On average 40 people a month fail to turn up for their appointments without informing us.
 These appointment slots could be put to good use and offered to another patient, allowing the doctors and nurses to reduce any backlog of patients and reduce waiting times.
 Please think of others when you can no longer attend or need a scheduled appointment.

-Routine appointments may be made by calling in at, ringing the surgery on 01273 307555 or online at 8:30am for all appointments available for that day.
+To book an appointment please call the Practice on 01273 307555 at 8:30am for appointments available for that day.
 Appointments are allocated on a first come first serve basis.
-We do have a limited number of pre-bookable appointments for up to four weeks ahead.

-Some matters, such as reviewing on-going problems, discussing repeat prescriptions and renewing medical certificates, can be dealt with on the telephone with a doctor.
+Our preference as a Practice is to see patients face to face, exceptions being potentially infectious diseases where an initial telephone appointment will be booked for you to speak to a Doctor or ANP .
+Some matters, such as reviewing on-going problems, discussing repeat prescriptions and renewing medical certificates, can be dealt with on the telephone.

-If you wish to speak to a doctor or nurse on the telephone, please explain this to the receptionist.
+If you wish to speak to a GP, ANP or Practice Nurse on the telephone, please explain this to the Receptionist.
 You will be asked to provide some details so that the clinician can prioritise their response.
-Unless it is urgent, you should normally expect to be called back during that day.
-Please ring 01273 307555 to request a telephone consultation.

-Please ensure that you are by the telephone at the arranged time as the doctor or nurse will only call you back once.
+Please ensure that you are by the telephone at the arranged time as the Clinician will only call you back once.
 If you are expecting a call on your mobile, please ensure it is switched on and you have a signal.

 If you have a suspected infectious disease